Advanced Natural Menopause Remedies You Can Trust

 Instead, focus on manipulating your internal temperature and circadian rhythm together for a double-impact remedy.

-Lower bedroom temperature to 16–18°C (60–65°F) and use a dual-zone or cooling mattress topper.
+Lower your bedroom temperature to 16–18°C (60–65°F) and consider a dual-zone or cooling mattress topper.

-Many natural menopause tips overlook the deep link between temperature regulation, circadian health, and hormone balance — but syncing these systems can be the game-changer your sleep has been waiting for.
+Many natural menopause tips overlook the deep link between temperature regulation, circadian health and hormone balance.

-Read more on my blog 'How to Sleep in Menopause'
+Read more sleep tips on my blog How to Sleep in Menopause.

 Tip 2: Support Oestrogen Metabolism Through Bitter Plant Compounds

-Add bitter foods daily: think dandelion greens, rocket, endive, chicory, radicchio.
+Add bitter foods daily: think dandelion greens, rocket, endive, chicory, or radicchio.
 These stimulate bile flow and liver activity, essential for oestrogen clearance.

-Check your gut motility: if you’re not having regular bowel movements, your cleared oestrogen may be reabsorbed, worsening symptoms.
+Check your gut motility: If you’re not having regular bowel movements, your cleared oestrogen may be reabsorbed, worsening symptoms.
 Consider magnesium citrate or prebiotic-rich foods as gentle tools to support movement.

-Tip 3: Stabilise Blood Sugar with Protein-Forward Mornings (Before the Cravings Begin)
+Tip 3: Stabilise Blood Sugar with Protein-Forward Mornings

-Blood sugar instability is a major driver behind mood swings, hot flushes, energy crashes, and sleep disruption in menopause.
-Yet most women — even the health-savvy ones — are still starting the day with cereal or toast.
+Blood sugar instability drives mood swings, hot flushes, energy crashes and sleep disruption in menopause.

-Read more at my blog 'Protein Breakfast Ideas for Menopause'
+Read more at my blog Protein Breakfast Ideas for Menopause.

 Avoid naked carbs (carbohydrates without protein, fat, or fibre).
 Pair all starchy items with a protein or fat source to blunt glucose spikes.